jadijadi/lpic1book/1042_maintain_the_integrity_of_filesystems.md

 # 104.2 Maintain the integrity of filesystems
 *Weight: 2*

-Candidates should be able to maintain a standard filesystem, as well as the extra data associated with a journalling filesystem.
+Candidates should be able to maintain a standard filesystem, as well as the extra data associated with a journaling filesystem.

 # Objectives